Knowledge & Memory

 ℹ️

-Circles pair well with Consumer Brain for persistent file sharing, and User Memory for individual context that complements group memory.
+Circles pair well with Consumer Brain for persistent file sharing across sessions, and User Memory for individual per-user context that complements group memory.
+For programmatic access by applications and agents, see the Circles Builder API & MCP Reference.